sjlarrain/Jinx/README.md

 - `work_station.ipynb`: Jupyter notebook to load and process data.
 - `BBDD_Schema/BBDD_J&S.drawio`: Diagram of the database schema in draw.io format.
 - `BBDD_Schema/BBDD_J&S.pdf`: Diagram of the database schema in PDF format.
+- `install_requirements.sh`: Shell script to install the required libraries.
+- `install_requirements_windows.py`: Python script to install the required libraries on Windows.

 ## Data